AngleProtocol/angle-docs/core-module/standard-liquidity-providers/faq-slps.md

 ## How do SLPs earn their interest?

-When contributing to a collateral pool as a Standard Liquidity Provider, a SLP receive a token that we call **sanToken**, marking her belonging in the pool, just like a lender on Compound would receive a cToken.
+When contributing to a collateral pool as a Standard Liquidity Provider, SLPs receive a token that we call **sanToken**, marking their belonging in the pool, just like a lender on Compound would receive a cToken.
 For instance, a SLP bringing USDC to the Core module for the agEUR coin would receive sanUSDC_EUR tokens based on the current exchange rate between the sanTokens and USDC.

 By minting sanTokens, SLPs earn interest through the sanToken's exchange rate (sanRate), which increases in value relative to the underlying asset \(USDC in the example\) as transaction fees and interest accrue to that pool.